MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 The advanced configuration options may offer stability benefits to some users.
 However by far the most common reason for tweaking MPC is when there is a fixed offset between the set temperature and the actual temperature.
-The MPC algorithm will eliminate this offest over time, but the effect may return when parameters such as fan speed change.
+The MPC algorithm will eliminate this offset over time, but the effect may return when parameters such as fan speed change.
 A fixed offset like this will be caused by `MPC_AMBIENT_XFER_COEFF`, `MPC_AMBIENT_XFER_COEFF_FAN255` and/or `FILAMENT_HEAT_CAPACITY_PERMM`.
 Slightly increasing these values will increase the temperature where MPC settles and slightly decreasing them will decrease the settling temperature.